Internationally Trained Medical Doctors (ITMD) Bridging Program

 For this program, a limited number of internationally trained medical doctors (a maximum of 20 participants in each cohort) will be recruited twice each year (in the Fall and Winter terms) through support from HealthForceOntario Marketing and Recruitment Agency, community network organizations, professional organizations, and selected partners’ organizations.
 Those who successfully complete this course series are eligible to earn a Professional Development Award from The G. Raymond Chang School of Continuing Education.

-The Chang School would like to extend sincere congratulations to the 47 successful participants of the first three pilot cohorts of the ITMD bridging program.
+The Chang School would like to extend sincere congratulations to the 67 successful participants of the first four cohorts of the ITMD bridging program.
 Watch video interviews to learn what our students have to say about the program.

 The New Canadian Media profiled one of our graduates, Sadia Sohail, in an article which also quotes Dr. Marie Bountrogianni, Dean of The G. Raymond Chang School of Continuing Education, and Dr. Shafi Bhuiyan, founding Academic Coordinator and Program Manager, ITMD Bridging Program.
 Read the full article at the Asian Pacific Post website to learn more.